 Red Bank Personal Injury Attorneys Discuss Impact of Comparative Negligence on Personal Injury Claims

 Still using the example laid out above, the percentage of fault assigned to each driver will be used to determine what damages to which each driver may be entitled.
 If Person B (10% liable) filed a personal injury claim and was awarded damages of $1 million, they would actually receive $900,000 or 90% of the total damages.
 This is one reason why determining the percentage of fault is so critical in personal injury claims.
 If Person B had been found to be 20% liable rather than 10%, he or she would have missed out on $100,000 in compensation.

 In more complicated cases, this cut-off figure can be different.
-For example if there were a traffic collision in which three parties were found to be 20%, 30%, and 50% liable respectively, the individual found to be 50% liable would not be able to seek damages from the other two as the plaintiff in that case would have a greater degree of fault than the party being sued.
+For example if there was a traffic collision in which three parties were found to be 20%, 30%, and 50% liable respectively, the individual found to be 50% liable would not be able to seek damages from the other two as the plaintiff, in that case, would have a greater degree of fault than the party being sued.

 Finding full and fair compensation for our clients very often entails matters of comparative negligence.
 Holding the responsible parties responsible for their actions while limiting the exposure of our clients leads to larger payouts while lessening the risk of being counter-sued.